 Taking the Hard Road

 Standing up to the 7 dark sides of work is tough.
 Sometimes you’re up against a culture of bad behaviour.
 If you speak up, you highlight that the organisation isn’t meeting its obligations.
 This might be well received or people may become defensive.
-Often, HR and managers don’t know how to stop it, so they sweep it under the rug in the hope that it will go away, or that they won’t have to deal with it.
+Often, people don’t know how to stop it, so they sweep it under the rug in the hope that it will go away, or that they won’t have to deal with it.

-It will probably be a lengthy process, and there will be roadblocks along the way.
+The hard road will probably be a lengthy process, and there will be roadblocks along the way.
 But the opposite may also be true.
 You may speak up and the person didn’t know what they were doing was impacting you.
 The behaviour could stop.

 If you stand up for yourself others may see your courage and feel confident in standing up for themselves too.
 It may change the entire culture of your organisation for the better.

 Subscribe to NEON News for more resources coming soon on how you can navigate the hard road or access my training programs on how to eliminate the dark sides of work today.